Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Examples

 \subsection{Piecewise constant height}

 The backward facing step is a classical example in lubrication theory; this piecewise constant height features a single discontinuity,

-where $H_\text{in} > H_\text{out}$.
-Both the PWC and the PWL methods for the Reynolds equation give the exact solution to the backward facing step.
-Note that the FD method for the Reynolds equation converges to this exact solution at order only $\mathcal{O}(\Delta x)$; despite using a second-order accurate differences, the jump discontinuity in $h(x)$ prevents $\mathcal{O}(\Delta x^2)$ convergence.
+where $H_\text{out} > H_\text{in}$ and $L=l_\text{in}+l_\text{out}$. {A schematic for the backward facing step geometry is shown in \cref{schematic_bfs}.} Both the PWC and the PWL methods for the Reynolds equation give the exact solution to the backward facing step. {However, the FD method for the Reynolds equation suffers a loss of accuracy due to the discontinuity in the height function; we consider convergence testing for all methods in \cref{app_convergence}.}

-The pressure and velocity solutions to the backward facing step with the Reynolds and the Stokes equations are shown in \cref{bfs} for $H_\text{in}=2$, $H_\text{out}=1$, $l=8$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
-The solution to the Stokes equation displays significant cross film pressure variation in the vicinity of the step that the Reynolds equation does not capture.
-The solution to the Reynolds equation underestimates the total pressure drop $\Delta \mathcal{P}$.
+The pressure and velocity solutions to the backward facing step with the Reynolds and the Stokes equations are shown in \cref{bfs} for $H_\text{in}=1$, $H_\text{out}=2$, $l_\text{in}=8$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$. {\cref{bfs_p} depicts the pressure contours, and \cref{bfs_v} depicts the streamlines colored with the magnitude of velocity $||(u,v)||_2$.} The solution to the Stokes equation displays significant cross film pressure variation in the vicinity of the step that the Reynolds equation does not capture.
+The solution to the Reynolds equation underestimates the total pressure drop $\Delta p$.
 Moreover, velocity for the Stokes equation depicts corner flow recirculation, whereas the velocity solution from the Reynolds equation is discontinuous at the step due to the surface discontinuity.